 A visit to the best beaches in Lake Tahoe isn’t complete without spending time at Hidden Beach.
 Just as the name suggests, this is a secluded spot that visitors to the place love, not far away from the incline village.
 Here, you can enjoy spending time in the fantastic turquoise waters surrounded by alcoves.

 But this doesn’t deter people from visiting this hidden gem.
-Many visitors opt to book into a hotel and enjoy an extended beach vaycay at this secluded spot.
+Many visitors book a hotel and enjoy an extended beach vaycay at this secluded spot.
 Some good hotels here include the Stargazer and the Old Tahoe Brockway Lodge.

 15. Sugar Pine Point Beach

 Sugar Pine Point Beach is among the best public beaches in Lake Tahoe.
-It’s set on Sugar Pine Point State Park, home to a magnificent mansion from the 1900s.
-The Pine Lodge Mansion is quite popular with visitors and locals alike, who spend time on the beach.
+It’s set in Sugar Pine Point State Park, home to a magnificent mansion from the 1900s.
+The Pine Lodge Mansion is quite popular with visitors and locals on the beach.

 See Related: Things to do in Park City, Utah

 16. Emerald Bay Beach